-Update Directive
+4.4 Update Directive

 Keeping data resident on the accelerator is often key to obtaining high performance, but sometimes it's necessary to copy data between host and device memories.
 The update directive provides a way to explicitly update the values of host or device memory with the values of the other.
-This can be thought of as syncrhonizing the contents of the two memories.
-The update directive accepts a device clause for copying data from the host to the device and a self directive for updating from the device to local memory, which is the host memory, except in the case of nested OpenACC regions.
-OpenACC 1.0 had a host clause, which is deprecated in OpenACC 2.0 and behaves the same as self.
-The update directive has other clauses and the more commonly used ones will be discussed in a later chapter.
+This can be thought of as synchronizing the contents of the two memories.
+The update directive accepts a device clause for copying data from the host to the device and a self clause for updating from the device to local memory, which is the host memory.